ben0bi/BeRec/README.md

 -> Renames all files and directories for convenience (replaces spaces with _ in directories, and much other characters like äàüè.)

--> Display Library DID.py  "for musicplayers", with icons and scrolling upper text.
+-> Display Library DID.py  "for musicplayers", with special features, see below Appendix A.
--> SoundPlayer library used and DFRobot-Displaydriver-Library used: All files put together here,
+-> SoundPlayer library and DFRobot-Displaydriver-Library used: All files put together here,
 	like in a trash can, no hassle with downloading the external stuff - just get this one and dive into the directories.
 Remember their licences.
 I don't. :)